douglascraigschmidt/LiveLessons/Java8/README.md

          which is part of an Flight Listing App (FLApp) that we've created for our online course on Reactive Microservices.

-. ex35 - This example first demonstrates how the testFlatMap()
+. ex35 - This example demonstrates how the flatMap() intermediate
-         intermediate operation doesn't scale in a Java parallel stream and then shows how a combination of reduce() and Stream.concat() fixes this problem.
+         operation doesn't scale in a Java parallel stream since it forces sequential processing.
+It then shows how a combination of map(), reduce(), and Stream.concat() fixes this problem.

 . ex36 - This program creates various Set objects containing the
          unique words appearing in the complete work of William